avnpl/go-weather-cli/README.md

    - Parses command-line arguments
    - Determines the mode of operation (interactive or non-interactive)
-   - Calls the appropriate functions in utils package to fetch and display weather data
+   - Calls the appropriate functions from the `utils` package to fetch and display weather data

 2. GeoCodingAPIClient.go